ErickErickson/SolrLogThreadIndexer/README.md

 ## Weaknesses

 * The UI is messy.
 There are too many facets.
 Facets are hard-coded, to change them you need to change the Velocity templates.
 Text bleeds over into other text (hover over the facets to see the whole thing).
 Etc. Try to overlook that part and see if the funcitonality is useful.
 If so, we can move it all to a better UI.
+  * Some of the documents are sparse.
+Look at some of the facets to see documents with more attributes.
 * The configuration file may take tweaking, and you have to deal with Java regexes in order to do so.
 There are extensive comments in the configuration file, feel free to add more.
 I decided to go with regexes since there are too many possibilities.
 I hope we can accumulate enough that the need to add more will taper off.
 Here are two examples:
   * One set of log files had a timestamp with a 'T' between the date and time.
 Another one had a space.
 Siiigggh.
 So I put in two patterns.
 It's a balance between multiple entries and complex entries, there's no particuarly correct answer.
   * When we get zip files, each line can start with the name of the log file, e.g. "solr.log.1:2019-11-10T00:12:34"